pixelnest/pixelnest.github.io/work/bulletml-for-unity/package-and-license/index.md

 * Full documentation, code and demos.
 * An extensive list of patterns for BulletML.

-Unfortunately, you cannot ask for a refund.
-By buying this product, you gain full access to the source code and examples and we cannot take it back.
-Think about it a second before proceeding.
+Unfortunately, _you cannot ask for a refund_.
+By buying this product, you gain full access to the source code and examples and we cannot take it back. _Think about it a second before proceeding._

 <a href="#todo">
   <img